US Horse Racing Tips: Best bets from Will Rogers Downs on Monday

 Join to place betsJoin today

-Nick Shiambouros ended the week with a winner when Ny Traffic won at Belmont Park.
+Nick Shiambouros ended the week with a winner when Twilight Gleaming won at Belmont Park.
 Nick heads to Will Rogers Downs with two selections from the Monday card...

-"She is a six time course winner, and has won at this level in the past"
+"This was an excellent effort from this son of sprint champion Latent Heat, and should have more to offer"

-Sooner Than Sooner should open his account in this $7.5 maiden claimer on the main track.
+I am going to side with Backstage Bud in this interesting $7.5k maiden claimer on the main track.

-This gelding finished fifth to Scarlett's Jack in a Maiden Special Weight over this course last month.
-He was forwardly placed in the early stages, but weakened quickly when the chips were down.
-The track was muddy, and did not appear to handle the conditions.
-Trainer Ray Ashford drops him aggressively and should be rewarded with a big effort.
-The gifted Curtis Kimes has the riding assignment.
-Anything around 3.02/1 will do.
+This gelding finished down the field behind Beggar on debut in a Maiden Special Weight over this course last May.
+He flashed speed, before weakening quickly at the entrance to the straight.
+He ran as if something was amiss, hence the year long absence.
+Trainer Boyd Castor drops him aggressively and should be rewarded with a big effort.
+His work tab is strong, and the talented Curtis Kimes has the riding assignment.
+Anything around 4.03/1 will do.

-Pretty Britches is taken to win this Stakes race on the main track.
+Just Chillin is taken to win this Maiden Special Weight on the main track.

-This mare beat Sweet Mary M in an allowance race over this course in March.
-Despite not changing leads in the straight, she found plenty for pressure and held on well in the closing stages.
-She is a six time course winner, and has won at this level in the past.
-The Karl Broburg stable has not been in the best of form at the meeting, but this consistent mare can get things rolling.
-This is a competitive race so BSP is recommended.
+This gelding put in a much improved effort when finishing second to Jolly Jumper over this course last month.
+He ran on well in the closing stages, but could not get to grips with the impressive winner.
+This was an excellent effort from this son of sprint champion Latent Heat, and should have more to offer.
+Trainer Francisco Bravo is having a solid meeting with a 24% strike rate.
+I think he is sitting on a big effort and recommend backing him at around 3.55/2.

 You can now bet without leaving Betting.Betfair with our brand new on-site betslip for Exchange markets.
 You'll see the Exchange back and lay prices at the end of articles - simply login and place your bets as you would do on the main Exchange site